 There is no set rule for the types of root vegetables you can use in this recipe.
-In fact, what you see on the ingredients list is what happened to be in my kitchen when I set out to make a Root Vegetable Purée to serve with Roast Chicken last night.
+In fact, what you see on the ingredients list is what happened to be in my kitchen when I set out to make a this dish to serve with roast chicken last night.
 As I puréed the steamed vegetables, I envisioned doctoring it with all sorts of extra spices, a little grated cheese, maybe even some minced onion.
 But then I tasted the purée, and was blown away by its soft, sweet, nutty flavor.
 Mild and delicate, all it needed was salt and pepper and a dollop of sour cream to lighten its texture.
 For a little autumnal flourish, I topped the purée with fresh sage leaves before baking, so their woody flavor would lightly infuse the vegetables.

 Baked Root Vegetable Purée

 Baking the purée creates a crusty texture on its top.
 If you would like a soft purée, omit the baking step.
 The sage leaves will lightly infuse the purée with their flavor during baking.